biserkacvetkovska/personal-website/lessons/first-lesson-html.md

 Your personal website will be consisted of:
 - A banner
 - A single row that will give a short presentation of yourself
-- An additional row that will showcase the projects you have worked on
+- A "Projects" section that will showcase the projects you have worked on
-- An additional row that will contain your education
+- An "Education" section that will contain your education
 - Two additinal columnts that will contain your interests
+- Footer that will contain links to your social accounts (Instagram, TikTok, Twitter, ...)

 To better visualize the website you will build, take a look at the following GIF.👇
 ![This is the website you will build](../photos/personal-website-gif.gif)